stanpalatnik/simplepop3/README.md

 # simplepop3
-Post Office Protocl 3 compliant Python Server
+Post Office Protocol 3 compliant Python Server

 Serves a static list of .eml files from a given directory.